 Community psychology involves implementing interventions that improve and strengthen communities.
 This may involve collaborating with other professionals to identify and develop resources with the ultimate goal of empowering communities to help overcome socially-destructive issues.

 Preparing for a Career in Engineering Psychology with a Master’s Degree

-Chances are that the design and function of that new food processor or laptop you’ve been enjoying were influenced to some degree by the application of engineering psychology.
+Chances are, the design and function of that new food processor or laptop you’ve been enjoying were influenced to some degree by the application of engineering psychology.

 Master’s Prepared Practitioners in Environmental Psychology